This post contains affiliate links. Please read my disclosures.

 Egg

-You then need something to bind the almonds and sugars to create the dough and this recipe uses 1 medium egg.
+You then need a binding agent to bring the almonds and sugars together to create the dough and this recipe uses 1 medium egg (60g with shell and 50g without).
 The yolk gives the marzipan a lovely rich taste and the egg white gives the dough an elasticity making it easy to roll out or mould.

-This recipe contains raw egg so please take care.
-The NHS states that because of improved food safety regulations raw eggs are safe for pregnant women, infants and the elderly if they are produced under the British Lion Code of Practice.
+✨This recipe contains raw egg so please take care.
+The NHS states that because of improved food safety regulations food grade raw eggs are safe for pregnant women, infants and the elderly if they are produced under the British Lion Code of Practice.
 This is standard for most British supermarket bought eggs.
-However you may want to check with your guests before serving that they are happy to consume.
+However you may want to check with your guests before serving that they are happy to consume.✨

 Alternative to Raw Egg

 You can cook the egg if you are worried about the raw egg.
 Heat the egg with the sugars, in a bowl over a pan of simmering water, until scalding hot.
 Remove from the heat and leave to cool before mixing with the ground almonds.
-Do note that this dough is more fragile to work with and doesn’t roll out as well.
+Do note that this marzipan is more fragile to work with than the uncooked version and doesn’t roll out as well.

 How to make marzipan